Alberta will begin easing COVID-19 restrictions on restaurants, gyms Feb. 8, premier says | CBC News

 Restaurants, gyms first up

-Under the plan, when hospitalizations decrease below 600, the province will consider easing restrictions on school-related indoor and outdoor children's sport and performance activities, indoor personal fitness places (one-on-one and by appointment only), and on restaurants, cafes and pubs.
+Under the reopening plan, when hospitalizations decrease below 600, the province will consider step 1 of its reopening, easing restrictions on school-related indoor and outdoor children's sport and performance activities, indoor personal fitness places (one-on-one and by appointment only), and on restaurants, cafes and pubs.

-Currently, there are 594 people in hospital with COVID-19, with 110 of them in intensive care.
-That number is what is allowing Step 1 of the reopening to begin on Feb.
+Currently, there are 594 people in hospital with COVID-19, with 110 of them in intensive care, which is why the first phase of reopening will begin on Feb.
 8.

 When hospitalizations fall below 450, restrictions will eased on retail businesses, community halls and hotels, banquet halls and conference centres.